Affiliate links on Android Authority may earn us a commission. Learn more.

 - The first Pixel flagship with an ultra-wide rear camera and 5G

 - Lacks the high-end horsepower seen on the OnePlus 8T

 - Available in Australia, Europe, North America, Japan, and Taiwan (sorry, India and MEA countries)

 The latest Pixel phone bucks the trend of previous Pixel flagships by offering an upper-midrange processor instead.
 It still brings 5G to the table, but you should expect less impressive horsepower than most 2020 high-end phones and even its predecessor.

-Nevertheless, the Pixel 5 offers plenty of goodness anyway.
+Nevertheless, the Pixel 5 offers plenty of good anyway.
 There’s a 90Hz OLED screen, a dual rear camera setup (12MP main and 16MP ultra-wide), a 4,080mAh battery, IP68 water/dust resistance, and wireless charging.
 Additionally, the traditional Pixel strengths of great picture quality and a three-year commitment to updates should be in effect here too.

 The OnePlus 8T offers a bigger battery, higher refresh rate, and faster wired charging than the Pixel 5.
 But those who value picture quality, updates, and flagship extras (i.e., wireless charging and water resistance) should keep an eye on the Google phone.

 OnePlus 8T alternatives: honorable mentions

-That’s our main list of OnePlus 8T alternatives, but there are two great honorable mentions that are also worth considering.
+That’s our main list of OnePlus 8T alternatives, but two great honorable mentions are also worth considering.
 Check them out below.

 realme X7 Pro

 - High-end power, 5G, and 65W charging in one package

 - Also serves up a variety of cameras for every occasion

 - Restricted to the likes of Asia and Europe